-part of Ofgem's Broad As Measure of Customer Satisfaction a research Incentive. agency undertakes a monthly satisfaction survey assessing customers' satisfaction for connection quotations and delivery, interruptions and general enquiries.
-The customer satisfaction score is given out of 10.
-For WPD's four licence areas around 21,000 customers surveyed per year.
+As part of Ofgem's Broad Measure of Customer Satisfaction Incentive, a research agency undertakes a monthly satisfaction survey assessing customers' satisfaction for connection quotations and delivery, interruptions and general The enquiries. customer satisfaction score is given out of 10.
+For WPD's four licence areas around 21.000 customers are surveyed per year.